I don’t know how many of us struggle with the fear of abandonment, but it’s something I’ve carried with me for as long as I can remember.

 I thought, If I go back home, I’ll only disappoint them.
 So I forced myself to stay.
 I told myself I had a purpose—to succeed and make them proud.

-As I got older, resentment towards my parents began to grow.
+As I got older, resentment toward my parents began to grow.
 But so did my understanding.
-I started to see the bigger picture: why they worked so much, why my mum insisted I study abroad, why my grandmother acted the way she did.
-I thought that understanding would make the pain disappear—that it would invalidate my loneliness, my feelings of being unwanted.
+I started to see the bigger picture—why they worked so much, why my mum insisted I study abroad, why my grandmother acted the way she did.
+I believed that understanding would make the pain disappear, that it would somehow invalidate my loneliness, my sense of being unwanted.

-But no matter how much I rationalized, the sadness remained.
-It was like dragging around a heavy bag I couldn’t put down.
+But no matter how much I rationalised, the sadness stayed.
+It felt like dragging around a heavy bag I couldn’t put down.

-After years of blaming myself, it finally didn’t feel like a lie when the therapist, a stranger, looked me in the eyes and said, “I understand.”
-That’s when I realized: that’s what I needed to do for myself all along.
+After years of blaming myself, it finally didn’t feel like a lie when a stranger looked me in the eyes and said, “I understand.”
+That’s when I realised: this was what I needed to learn to do for myself all along.

-Now, I’m more aware.
-I see how deeply that fear still lives in me.
-It often sneaks into my relationships - when I react from a place of pain—desperate to be validated, desperate to be loved.
+Now, I’m more aware of how deeply that fear still lives in me.
+It sneaks into my relationships—into the moments when I react from a place of old pain, desperate to be validated, desperate to be loved.
+Sometimes, even now, I judge myself for it.
+I hear a familiar voice saying, “Get over it.
+Others have been through so much worse.
+You should just be grateful for what you have.”